-There is also a quick way to give orders by

-using the box in the lower left corner of the main screen.
+There is also a quick way to give orders by using the box in the lower left corner of the main screen.
 If a division is selected, you can simply enter a course or a speed, or press the arrow button to pick a course from the map.

-Lastly, an ultra-quick way to change course for a division is to shift click on the map with the division selected.
+An ultra-quick way to change course for a division is to shift click on the map with the division selected.
 That will change its course to head for the clicked point.
+Ctrl+click on the map will give a new course as above and start the game running until your ships have reached the clicked point.